 The Three Little Pigs and the Friendship House

-Once upon a time, in a cheerful meadow surrounded by rolling green hills, there lived three little pigs named Penny, Pablo, and Petunia.
-Unlike the old tale you might know, these three little pigs were the very best of friends who loved spending time together.
+Once upon a time, in a peaceful valley surrounded by rolling green hills, lived three little pigs named Pip, Pop, and Pete.
+Unlike the traditional tale you might know, these three pigs were the very best of friends and did everything together.

 Chapter 1: The Big Decision